SchumacherFM/blog-cs/content/projects/2016-02-26-mailout-caddyserver-email-smtp.md

 ## Can I test it?

-Sure click on the top left of this page on the envelop icon below the "Follow:" headline.
+Sure.
+Click on the top left of this page on the envelope icon below the "Follow:" headline.

-A modal will open and enables you to send a PGP encrypted email to me.
+A modal will open and enable you to send a PGP encrypted email to me.
 Be aware, I may respond.

 ## Where can I get it?